 Pain can be the symptom of several different gynecological conditions including endometriosis, adenomyosis, and ovarian cysts.

 Pain is not a symptom of the hormonal condition PCOS.

-But what if you have pain and your doctor discovered polycystic ovaries on ultrasound?
+But what if you have pain and your doctor discovers polycystic ovaries on ultrasound?
 Surely, that offers some kind of explanation?
-No, your pain is not related to that ultrasound finding.
+Nope.
+Your pain is not related to that ultrasound finding.